Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Introduction

-To overcome these limitations, we explore identifying colexification patterns directly from a parallel corpus, without the need for manual annotation (which is prohibitively expensive and often unavailable for low-resource languages).
-We use \textbf{P}arallel \textbf{B}ible \textbf{C}orpus (PBC) \citep{mayer-cysouw-2014-creating}, which has translations of the Bible in 1,335 languages, and each translation is aligned on the verse level.
-We take advantage of Conceptualizer \citep{liu2023conceptualizer}, an algorithm that aligns concepts, to find colexification patterns across languages.
-With the identified patterns between a wide range of concepts, we propose novel and efficient algorithms that build large-scale multilingual graphs for investigating the colexification patterns across languages and learning multilingual representations.
-To the best of our knowledge, this is the first work on learning multilingual representations on graphs of colexification patterns directly from a parallel corpus.
+To overcome these limitations and boost crosslingual transfer learning especially for low-resource languages, we use the \textbf{P}arallel \textbf{B}ible \textbf{C}orpus (PBC) \citep{mayer-cysouw-2014-creating}, which has verse-level aligned translations of the Bible in 1,335 languages, to identify colexification patterns (a verse in PBC roughly corresponds to a sentence).
+With the identified patterns between a wide range of concepts, we propose novel algorithms that efficiently build large-scale multilingual graphs.
+To the best of our knowledge, this is the first work that constructs graphs of colexification and trains multilingual representations for crosslingual transfer learning directly from a parallel corpus on a large scale.
 We show that the graphs capture the links between concepts across languages and that the derived multilingual representations considerably improve crosslingual transfer on downstream tasks.
-In this way, our approach is different from previous works on building monolingual graphs \citep{jauhar-etal-2015-ontologically,ustalov-etal-2017-watset} or multilingual graphs \citep{harvill-etal-2022-syn2vec,jafarinejad2023synset2node,chen2023colexlang}, as they (1) do not consider words in context and only use lemmata and (2) are based on external sense inventories such as WordNet \citep{miller1995wordnet} and BabelNet \citep{navigli2012babelnet,ijcai2021p620}, which are not available for many low-resource languages, and (3) do not investigate the crosslingual transfer ability of the multilingual representations on NLP downstream tasks such as classification in a crosslingual scenario.
+Previous work on building monolingual graphs \citep{jauhar-etal-2015-ontologically,ustalov-etal-2017-watset} or multilingual graphs \citep{harvill-etal-2022-syn2vec,jafarinejad2023synset2node,chen2023colexlang} is different as it (1) does not consider words in context and only uses lemmata, (2) is based on external sense inventories such as WordNet \citep{miller1995wordnet} and BabelNet \citep{navigli2012babelnet,ijcai2021p620}, which are not available for many low-resource languages, and (3) does not investigate the crosslingual transferability of the multilingual representations on NLP downstream tasks such as sentence retrieval or classification in a crosslingual scenario.